The 1954 Project Luminary Award

 A three-year cohort journey that includes mentorship, leadership development, and strategic advisory to invest in their long-term success.

-• You have a proven track record in the education sector.
+Have a proven track record in the education sector.

-• You are committed to building sustainable solutions in our impact areas.
+Are committed to building sustainable solutions in our impact areas.

 Our Impact Areas